brannala/BA3/doc/BA3Manual.md

 to the instructions below to use a precompiled binary ﬁle for your speciﬁc computer operating system.
 There are two different executable files for each operating system.
-The executable BA3SNP is intended for use with single nucleotide polymorphism (SNP) data and allows a maximum of 4 alleles per locus, 30,000 loci, 20 populations and 2,000 individuals.
+The executable BA3SNP is intended for use with single nucleotide polymorphism (SNP) data and allows a maximum of 4 alleles per locus, 50,000 loci, 100 populations and 5,000 individuals.
 The executable BA3MSAT is intended for use with microsatellite (MSAT) data and allows a maximum of 500 alleles per locus, 500 loci, 100 populations and 5000 individuals.

 ### 1.1 Mac OS X
 #### Using Homebrew package manager

-The simplest way to install BA3 on Mac (or Linux) is using the [homebrew](https://brew.sh/) package manager.
+The recommended way to install BA3 on Mac (or Linux) is using the [homebrew](https://brew.sh/) package manager.
 Once you have homebrew installed on your machine you can install BA3 using the following commands (executed in the Terminal):
 ```